pietrobernard/jetson-nano-stuff/README.md

 ```
 cmake could produce some warning due to some variables not being used.
 Don't worry about them.

-Go now inside the `cpp/thirdparty/` and untar the `protobuf` tarball.
+Before you go ahead with the building, go inside the `cpp/thirdparty/` and untar the `protobuf` tarball.
 Enter the folder and install the python module:
 ```bash
 python setup.py build_ext --inplace
 python setup.py install